mthomas46/AvettaConfluenceDownloader/README.md

       'file1.md', 'file2.md', ...
   ], output_dir='.', api_key='sk-...', model='gpt-3.5-turbo', output_filename='Combined.md')
   ```
-- **Note:** Only `gpt-3.5-turbo` is available for free-tier OpenAI API keys.
-Paid models (e.g., GPT-4) require a paid OpenAI account.
+- **Warning:** Only `gpt-3.5-turbo` is free.
+All other models require a paid OpenAI or Anthropic account and the correct API key.
+You will be warned in the CLI if you select a non-free model.
-- **Troubleshooting:** If you see API errors, check your API key, model selection, and ensure you have not exceeded your OpenAI usage limits.
+- **Troubleshooting:** If you see API errors, check your API key, model selection, and ensure you have not exceeded your OpenAI or Anthropic usage limits.

 ---